Q: How can I schedule an appointment with you?

 A: Therapy can help you to:

-- learn new, healthy coping skills to manage your symptoms and/or problems more effectively
+- learn new, healthier strategies to manage your problems and/or symptoms more effectively

 - increase your problem solving skills